mortezakowkabi/jcb-persian-documentation/009-Adding-Admin-Views-to-a-Component.md

 ---

 **Next Steps:**
-Continue to the next tutorial on **Site Views** and **Dynamic GET Integration** to learn how to connect front-end data operations and extend your component’s dynamic functionality.
+Continue to the next tutorial on **Site Views** and **Dynamic GET Integration** to learn how to connect front-end data operations and extend your component's dynamic functionality.

 ---